near/docs/docs/sdk/js/testing/integration-tests.md

 ## Setup

-We place integration tests in JS in a separate directory at the same level as `/src`, called `/integration-tests` ([read more](https://doc.rust-lang.org/cargo/reference/cargo-targets.html#integration-tests)), placing this folder within a `/tests` folder at root-level that contains the unit tests folder would also be plausbile.
+We place integration tests in JS in a separate directory at the same level as `/src`, called `/integration-tests` ([read more](https://doc.rust-lang.org/cargo/reference/cargo-targets.html#integration-tests)), placing this folder within a `/tests` folder at root-level that contains the unit tests folder would also be plausible.
 Refer to this folder structure below:

 ```sh
 ├── package.json                ⟵ contains `dependencies` for contract and `devDependencies` for workspaces-js tests